“And they have defeated him (Satan) by the blood of the Lamb and by their testimony”

 CHRISTIAN, DO YOU NOT KNOW WHO YOU ARE?!

-Every believer in Jesus Christ has been given the very characteristics of God!…In their spirit.
+Every believer in Jesus Christ has been given the very characteristics of God in their spirit.
 We are spirits, everlasting spirits!
 We have souls but we are spirits!
-This is the separation of our who from our do!
-Once we get this great divorce down pat, the Christian life begins to make a lot more sense!
-What God has done in you and to you–in order to work through you–makes a lot more sense when you divide actions and attitudes from identity!
+What God has done in you and to you–in order to work through you–makes a lot more sense when we divide actions and attitudes from identity!

 Now, I do have to point one other thing out.
 When I say fight, I’m explaining a conflict through growth in our thinking.
 There are some Christians who have become dogmatic about rest–and I get it.
 They don’t want you to use the word principle, battle, or fight–and it would kill them to be a little charismatic.
 But we are at battle–with old mindsets!
 We are at battle with demonic forces who influence our thinking!